Tstewart2408/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

-![image](https://github.com/Tstewart2408/osticket-prereqs/assets/158493074/dcd8f29b-c2fc-4090-b9ab-2d696883888a)

 First, create a Resource Group to organize our Azure resources.
 Then, we deploy a Windows 10 Virtual Machine with 2-4 Virtual CPUs, allowing it to establish a new Virtual Network for seamless communication.

-![image](https://github.com/Tstewart2408/osticket-prereqs/assets/158493074/e9ef78a6-7675-42f9-8040-7daf5b4f2ace)
+![image](https://github.com/Tstewart2408/osticket-prereqs/assets/158493074/dcd8f29b-c2fc-4090-b9ab-2d696883888a)

 Next install IIS with CGI and Common HTTP Features onto your windowms 10 VM.
 We want to ensure seamless management with the inclusion of the IIS Management Console, facilitating control over CGI and essential HTTP functionalities for efficient application development.

+![image](https://github.com/Tstewart2408/osticket-prereqs/assets/158493074/e9ef78a6-7675-42f9-8040-7daf5b4f2ace)

+After installing IIS and CGI, download and install MySQL 5.5.62 on your Windows system.
+Follow up by launching the Configuration Wizard, opting for a Standard Configuration, and setting the password to any password of your choice for straightforward and secure database setup.

 ![image](https://github.com/Tstewart2408/osticket-prereqs/assets/158493074/eb50a144-5548-4210-b686-69b75661025d)

 ![image](https://github.com/Tstewart2408/osticket-prereqs/assets/158493074/f02fdbb6-48fb-428a-91f5-5cbd08b30224)

-After installing IIS and CGI, download and install MySQL 5.5.62 on your Windows system.
-Follow up by launching the Configuration Wizard, opting for a Standard Configuration, and setting the password to any password of your choice for straightforward and secure database setup.
+After you set the passwored on MYSQL, open ISS as an admninistrator to register PHP.

 ![image](https://github.com/Tstewart2408/osticket-prereqs/assets/158493074/a4270b73-6a24-430c-a48e-f3942b8b3022)

-After you set the passwored on MYSQL, open ISS as an admninistrator to register PHP.
+Download osTicket, then streamline the installation process by extracting and copying the "upload" folder to c:\inetpub\wwwroot.
+Simplify the directory structure by renaming the "upload" folder to "osTicket" within c:\inetpub\wwwroot for a clean and accessible web deployment.

 ![image](https://github.com/Tstewart2408/osticket-prereqs/assets/158493074/552bb8ce-15c7-48a6-a169-33a0d8354d0d)

-Download osTicket, then streamline the installation process by extracting and copying the "upload" folder to c:\inetpub\wwwroot.
-Simplify the directory structure by renaming the "upload" folder to "osTicket" within c:\inetpub\wwwroot for a clean and accessible web deployment.`

 ![image](https://github.com/Tstewart2408/osticket-prereqs/assets/158493074/7fd718bb-0deb-4015-baa3-1f9fa5bc63d4)

 <h2>Post-Install Configuration Objectives</h2>

 This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.
-Configure roles like "Supreme Admin," departments such as "System Administrators," and teams like "Level I Support" and "Level II Support" in the admin panel.
-Enable ticket creation by adjusting user settings and add agents like Jane and John.
-Set up users like Karen and Ken, define SLAs, and categorize issues with help topics, ensuring efficient management in your system.
+We will Configure roles like "Supreme Admin," departments such as "System Administrators," and teams like "Level I Support" and "Level II Support" in the admin panel.
+We will also enable ticket creation by adjusting user settings and add agents like Howard and Dno.
+Last, we will set up users like Justin and Chris, define SLAs, and categorize issues with help topics, ensuring efficient management in your system.

 <h2>Post-Install Configuration Objectives</h2>